Mbed-TLS/TF-PSA-Crypto/docs/4.0-migration-guide/psa-only.md

 ## PSA as the only cryptography API

+The PSA Crypto API is now the only API for cryptographic primitives.

+For general guidance on migrating to the PSA Crypto API, consult the [PSA transition guide](../psa-transition.md).
+Note that most of the suggested migrations also work in the Mbed TLS 3.6 long-time support branch, provided that the library is configured suitably (`MBEDTLS_USE_PSA_CRYPTO` and `MBEDTLS_PSA_CRYPTO_CONFIG` enabled).

+### Impact on application code

+The PK module uses PSA for cryptographic operations.
+This corresponds to the behavior of Mbed TLS 3.x when `MBEDTLS_USE_PSA_CRYPTO` is enabled.
+In effect, `MBEDTLS_USE_PSA_CRYPTO` is now always enabled.

+`psa_crypto_init()` must be called before performing any cryptographic operation.

+A few functions take different parameters to migrate them to the PSA API.
+See “[Function prototype changes](#function-prototype-changes)”.

+### Impact on the library configuration

+The choice of supported cryptographic mechanisms is now based on `PSA_WANT_xxx` macros instead of legacy configuration macros such as `MBEDTLS_RSA_C`, `MBEDTLS_PKCS1_V15`, etc. This corresponds to the behavior of Mbed TLS 3.x when `MBEDTLS_PSA_CRYPTO_CONFIG` is enabled.
+In effect, `MBEDTLS_PSA_CRYPTO_CONFIG` is now always enabled.

+For information on which configuration macros are affected and their new PSA equivalent, consult the [PSA transition guide](../psa-transition.md).

 ### Low-level crypto functions are no longer part of the public API

 Low-level crypto functions, that is, all non-PSA crypto functions except a few